RISCfuture/sf50-pfpx-profiles/README.md

 Nearly every VisionJet owner pays for JetStream Concierge, Cirrus's all-inclusive ownership plan.
 The plan covers virtually all ownership expenses, other than fuel and oil.
-This includes foreseen and unforeseen maintenance events, normal upkeep such as oil and tire changes, and even annual recurrent training for the pilot.
+This includes foreseen and unforeseen maintenance events, normal upkeep such as oil and tire changes, subscriptions to services like satellite phone and navigation data/charts, and even annual recurrent training for the pilot.
 The cost of the Concierge level is $270,000 every three years.